top of page

 • Comfortable, sturdy shoes or boots for walking safaris and general comfort.

-• Since it is a holiday, pack a pair of flip-flops and your swimwear, as you probably will have the opportunity to relax at a pool or maybe just to have some drinks at your lodge's bar.
+• Since you are on a holiday under the East African sun, pack a pair of flip-flops and your swimwear, as you probably will have the opportunity to relax at a swimmingpool, have a swim in a river or lake, or maybe just to have some drinks at your lodge's bar.

 • Binoculars are recommended.
 If you have the opportunity one per person.